USCbiostats/GxEScanR/README.md

 coverage](https://codecov.io/gh/USCbiostats/GxEScanR/branch/master/graph/badge.svg)](https://codecov.io/gh/USCbiostats/GxEScanR?branch=master)
 <!-- badges: end -->

-GxEScanR is designed to efficiently run GWAS/GWIS scans using imputed genotypes stored in the BinaryDosage format.
+GxEScanR is designed to efficiently run genomewide association study (GWAS) and genomewide environmental interaction study (GWEIS) scans using imputed genotypes stored in the BinaryDosage format.
 The phenotype to be analyzed can either be a continuous or binary trait.
-The GWIS scan performs multiple tests that can be used in two-step methods.
+The GWEIS scan performs multiple tests that can be used in two-step methods.

 ## Installation